-CFTC - Rule SEC - Rule Dodd Frank or Proposed Modification FCA Rule "[if you obtained "[if you obtained Exclusion not The perceived problem of the information] the information] permitted under attorneys filing reports based As a result of the As a result of the Dodd-Frank and on client information can and legal legal not recognized should be dealt with by state representation of representation of under any laws that govern attorney a client on whose a client on whose whistleblower ethics. behalf your behalf your law. services, or the services, or the In their December 17, 2010 services of your services of your Exclusion not letter to the SEC, the employer or firm, employer or firm, permitted under Taxpayers Against Fraud have been have been False Claims succinctly stated how this retained, and you retained, and you Act.
-31 U.S.C. § problem should be handled: seek to use the seek to use the 3730(e) nor information to information to under the IRS "the better approach is that make a make a whistleblower followed by the Justice whistleblower whistleblower rewards law.
-Department and the I.R.S. - submission for submission for i.e. exclude validly your own benefit, your own benefit, Empirical data privileged information from unless disclosure unless disclosure does not support consideration, and leave is authorized by is authorized by § the need for any sanctions against attorneys to the applicable 205.3(d)(2) of such exclusion. those professional and federal or state this chapter, the judicial tribunals charged attorney conduct applicable state with enforcing the relevant rules" attorney conduct conduct rules."
+SEC - Rule Dodd-Frank or FCA Rule "[if you obtained the information] As a result of the legal representation of a client on whose behalf your services, or the services of your employer or firm, have been retained, and you seek to use the information to make a whistleblower Exclusion not permitted under Dodd-Frank and not recognized under any whistleblower law.
+Exclusion not permitted under False Claims Act.
+31 U.S.C. § 3730(e) nor under the IRS whistleblower benefit, unless disclosure is authorized by § 205.3(d)(2) of this chapter, the applicable state attorney conduct rules" rewards law.
+Empirical data does not support the need for any such exclusion. "[if you obtained the information] As a result of the legal representation of a client on whose behalf your services, or the services of your employer or firm, have been retained, and you seek to use the information to make a whistleblower submission for your own benefit, unless disclosure is authorized by § 205.3(d)(2) of this chapter, the applicable state attorney

+The perceived problem of attorneys filing reports based on client information can and should be dealt with by state laws that govern attorney ethics.

+In their December 17, 2010 letter to the SEC, the Taxpayers Against Fraud succinctly stated how this problem should be handled:

+"...the better approach is that followed by the Justice Department and the I.R.S. - i.e. exclude validly privileged information from consideration, and leave sanctions against attorneys to those professional and judicial tribunals charged with enforcing the relevant conduct rules."
 Ex.
-21, page rules" 8. §165.2(g)(3) §240.21F- 4(b)(4)(ii) "Because you "Because you Exclusion not This exclusion must be were a person were a person permitted under eliminated in its entirety.
-It is with legal, with legal, Dodd-Frank and not supported in the law or compliance, compliance, not recognized by the empirical data. audit, audit, under any supervisory, or supervisory, or whistleblower This provision must exempt governance governance law. reports related to potential responsibilities responsibilities violations of federal law.
-If for an entity, and for an entity, and Exclusion not any employee believes that a the information was communicated to vou with the reasonable expectation that vou would take appropriate steps the cause entity to remedy the violation. unless the entity subseauently failed to disclose information the to the Commission within sixty (60) days or otherwise proceeded in bad faith;"
+21, page 8.

+CFTC - Rule SEC - Rule Dodd-Frank or FCA Rule "Because you were a person with legal, compliance, audit, supervisory, or governance responsibilities for an entity, and the information was communicated to you with the reasonable expectation that you would take appropriate steps to cause the entity to remedy the violation, unless the entity subsequently failed to disclose the information to the Commission within sixty (60) days or otherwise proceeded in bad faith;" §165.2(g)(4) "Because you were a person with legal, compliance, audit, supervisory, or governance responsibilities for an entity, and the information was communicated to you with the reasonable expectation that you would take appropriate steps to cause the entity to respond appropriately to the violation, unless the entity did not disclose the information to the Commission within a reasonable time or proceeded in bad faith;" §240.21F-4(b)(4)(iv) Exclusion not permitted under Dodd-Frank and not recognized under any whistleblower law.
+Exclusion not permitted under False Claims Act.
-§165.2(g)(4)

-the information was communicated to vou with the reasonable expectation that vou would take appropriate steps cause the entity to respond appropriately to the violation, unless the entity did not disclose the information to the Commission within reasonable time or proceeded in bad faith;"

-§240.21F-4(b)(4)(iv)

-permitted under False Claims Act.
 31 U.S.C. § 3730(e) nor under the IRS whistleblower rewards law.
 Empirical data does not support the need for any such exclusion.
 Senate Report on 1986 FCA amendments does not support exclusion, and cites to case of compliance official in context of employees who need protection under FCA.
-The Congress same that enacted Dodd-Frank also amended the exclusions under the FCA (i.e. the 111th Congress) and did not this create exclusion.
+The same Congress that enacted Dodd-Frank also amended the exclusions under the FCA (i.e. the 111th Congress) and did not create this exclusion.
 The 111th Congress narrowed the scope of the FCA exclusion.

+This exclusion must be eliminated in its entirety.
+It is not supported in the law or by the empirical data.